 Etijah Academy – Retail Program aims not only to equip youth with desired competent skills for the labour market, but also deepening Etijah’s comprehension of the “educated unemployment” phenomenon.
 Etijah Academy is established to devise measuring tools and techniques to cure the cumbersome financial ordeal majority of youth experience.
-Etijah will conduct a study to:
+The study’s aims are as follows:

-- Identify the needs of employers of its potential human capacity,
+1. Identify the needs of employers from Etijah’s potential human capacity,

-- Familiarize young job seekers with work environments and demands and comprehend their expectations,
+2. Familiarize young job seekers with work environments and demands and comprehend their expectations.

-- Bracket widening gap between employers and job seekers,
+3. Bracket widening gap between employers and job seekers.

-- Design a training manual to resolve all findings meaningfully,
+4. Design a training manual to resolve all findings meaningfully.

 5. Defining visual merchandising, sales skills, and retailing.